BCIT-203/COMM-2216-User-Documentation-Assignment/docs/3-commit.md

 ## Overview

 Git is a powerful version control system that helps developers manage their code and track changes over time.
 However, during the development process, you may need to undo, revert, redo, or even edit previous commits.
 Whether you need to fix a mistake in your commit history, modify a commit message, or discard unnecessary commits, Git provides several tools to help you achieve this.
-Understanding these tools and when to use them will give you greater flexibility and control over your project\u2019s history.
+Understanding these tools and when to use them will give you greater flexibility and control over your project's history.

 In this guide, we will explore how to do, undo, revert, redo, and edit previous commits in Git, with clear steps and explanations for each operation.